jackylk/astro/README.md

 ## Interactive Scala Shell

-The easiest way to start using Spark HBase is through the Scala shell:
+The easiest way to start using Astro is through the Scala shell:
 ```
 ./bin/hbase-sql
 ```